Victor0596647/CatchTheBlock/README.md

 # Catch The Block
-A game where YOU the player has to catch a sqaure that's falling before it reaches the end of the window.
+A game where the YOU the player has to catch a sqaure that's falling before it reaches the end of the window.
 The square will progressively go faster each catch and the square will get smaller each level, so try to catch them all. <br>